A little bit about my background

-I am a full-time freelance German→English translator.
-I am also the current president of the Northeast Ohio Translators Association, an active member of the American Translators Association, and an adjunct faculty member of Kent State University’s Institute for Applied Linguistics as well as a former contract linguist for the FBI.
+I am a full-time freelance German→English translator and an active member of the American Translators Association.
+I recently completed an 8-year stint as president of the Northeast Ohio Translators Association, was an adjunct faculty member of Kent State University’s Institute for Applied Linguistics and a former contract linguist for the FBI.

 I graduated with a double major in German and Russian from Bowling Green State University in 1992 (spent my junior year abroad in Salzburg, Austria from 1989-1990 – these photos were taken in Berlin in February 1990) and received my M.A. in German translation from Kent State University in 1995.
 I lived and worked in Bonn, Germany as a freelance translator and Internet researcher for six years before relocating to the U.S. (Cleveland, Ohio) in 2001.